davidhaller/aurutils-contrib/README.md

 * `aur clean` - Deletes all build and cache files created by aurutils (`~/.cache/aurutils`, `~/.config/aurutils` and `~/.local/share/aurutils`) to save disk space.
 * `aur purge <pkg>...` - Removes the given packages from the repository database and deletes the corresponding files from the repository directory.
-* `aur init` - Creates a new local pacman repository at `/var/aur`.
+* `aur init` - Overwrites your current repository with an empty, freshly initialized repository.
 Useful if you want to start all over again.